gu-yaowen/MilGNet/README.md

 Codes for "MilGNet: A Multi-instance Learning-based Heterogeneous Graph Network for Drug repositioning"

 # Reference
-If you make advantage of the CurrMG training strategy proposed in our paper, please cite the following in your manuscript:
+If you make advantage of the MilGNet model or its modules proposed in our paper, please cite the following in your manuscript:
 TBD

 # Overview